houshuang/blog/content/posts/2010-05-03-is-td-aapna-bank-appealing-to-the-south-asian-community.md

 title: Is TD "aapna" bank?
 Appealing to the South Asian community
 created_at: 2010-05-03 00:00:00 -0400
 kind: article
-tags:
-- asia
-- canada
-- hindi
-- languages
-- multilingual
-- td bank
-- toronto
+tags: asia, canada, hindi, languages, multilingual, td bank, toronto
 ---

 I am trying to purchase a flight ticket, but because I am an